Click here to give now or scroll down to explore more!

 All gifts made to PCBC are used in the support of our church’s mission of helping people follow Jesus.
 Donations support missionaries, mission trips, and our local outreaches.
 Your donations are also used to cover ministry expenses, operations, personnel, and the administrative expenses of the church.
 A copy of our most recent budget report is always available by clicking here.

 All general-fund donations to PCBC are fully tax deductible.
 Giving statements and receipts are distributed annually.

 Giving at PCBC

 Ways to Give

-During each of our worship services we take time to receive an offering.
-You can give during this time by placing your donation, whether cash or check, in the offering plate.
+During each of our worship services you can give by placing your offering, whether cash or check, in the offering box near the exits.
 We also offer several other ways to give:

 Online: Giving online is the most cost effective and efficient way to give to PCBC.
 You can give via credit card or from your bank account (Auto-withdrawal).
 More and more individuals and families are choosing to give electronically.
 This free and convenient service simplifies the giving process, and allows you to give 24/7.
 It’s easy to start, change, or stop and you can easily track your giving and get giving statements right online.
 If you need help setting this up, contact the church office.